 One of the best ways to get a feel for the tight-knit chef and food community here is to visit one of the state’s many farmers markets.
 The most popular is the Saturday Hope Street Market, where hundreds of the best farms, chefs and purveyors set up, and the friendly vibe means you can chat, learn and taste along the way.
-Dozens of other farmers markets occur all over the state, and Farm Fresh Rhode Island’s website lists them all.
+Dozens of other farmers markets occur all over the state and throughout the year.
+Visit Farm Fresh Rhode Island’s website to find out more.

 Another great lay-of-the-land strategy is to sample some of the state’s fabulous food trucks.
-There’s more than 60 to choose from and they serve everything – epic gourmet grilled cheese, fresh-shucked oysters, Korean barbecue and Mexican street food.
-Food Truck Friday at Roger Williams Park happens at lunchtime weekly at Carousel Village and features a couple of different choices each week.
+There’s more than 60 to choose from and they serve everything — epic gourmet grilled cheese, fresh-shucked oysters, Korean barbecue and Mexican street food.
+Food Truck Friday at Roger Williams Park's Carousel Village is a seasonal staple and features different choices each week.
 The Food Truck Marketplace in downtown’s Kennedy Plaza hosts a rotating array daily for the lunchtime masses.

 Annually, there are lots of fun events and festivals for all to enjoy.
 Providence Restaurant Weeks takes place in January and July, and features special menus and dining offers at nearly 100 restaurants.
 Fall brings the Rhode Island Seafood Festival, which takes over the city’s India Point Park, as well as the Ocean State Oyster Festival.